waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - `elevated_ground` & `steps`: Movement between `ground` and `elevated_ground` is only possible via a `steps` tile.
 - `grass`: Tall grass for wild Pokémon encounters.
 Walkable like `ground`.
 - `water`: Crossable using HM Surf.
+- `cuttable`: A tree that blocks the path.
+Requires the HM move CUT to pass.
+The player must be adjacent to and facing the tree.
+These trees can respawn after a certain amount of time or after changing maps.
+- `ledge`: A one-way obstacle.
+Can only be jumped down from the tile directly above it (Y-1).
+Attempting to move onto a ledge from below or the sides will fail.
 - Ladders & Elevation: Movement between a `ladder_up`/`ladder_down` tile and an adjacent `elevated_ground` tile is possible.
 - `teleport`: Instant warp tile within the same logical location.
 - `spinner_up/down/left/right`: Forces movement in a specific direction.